-Required Cour ses: Units HUS 101 Introduction to the Helping Profession 3 or HUS 170 Introduction to Social Work 3 or AOD 151 Alcohol and Other Drugs: Overview 3 HUS 103 Field Placement and Practicum Seminar 1.5 or AOD 164 Field Placement and Practicum Seminar I 1.5 HUS 152 Basic Skills for Human Service Workers 3 HUS 154 Fundamentals of Interviewing and Counseling 3 HUS 156 Case Management and Documentation 3 HUS 197A Human Service Worker Practicum 2 - 8 or AOD 197A Alcohol and Other Drug Studies Program Practicum 2 - 8 Plus 6 addition nal units from the following: Units ADJ 200 Introduction to Administration of Justice 3 ADJ 204 Community Relations 3 AOD 166 Marijuana: An Overview 2 CDV 140 Working with School-Aged Children and Youth 3 CDV 202 Multi-Cultural Perspective 3 CED 196 Occupational Work Experience Education 1 - 8 COM 211 Intercultural Communication 3 HUS 155 Group Leadership and Group Process 3
+Required Courses: Units HUS 101 Introduction to the Helping Profession 3 or HUS 170 Introduction to Social Work 3 or AOD 151 Alcohol and Other Drugs: Overview 3 HUS 103 Field Placement and Practicum Seminar 1.5 or AOD 164 Field Placement and Practicum Seminar I 1.5 HUS 152 Basic Skills for Human Service Workers 3 HUS 154 Fundamentals of Interviewing and Counseling 3 HUS 156 Case Management and Documentation 3 HUS 197A Human Service Worker Practicum 2 - 8 or AOD 197A Alcohol and Other Drug Studies Program Practicum 2 - 8 Plus 6 additional units from the following: Units ADJ 200 Introduction to Administration of Justice 3 ADJ 204 Community Relations 3 AOD 166 Marijuana: An Overview 2 CDV 140 Working with School-Aged Children and Youth 3 CDV 202 Multi-Cultural Perspective 3 CED 196 Occupational Work Experience Education 1 - 8

+COM 211 Intercultural Communication 3

+ETH 202 Racial and Ethnic Relations 3

+ETH 235 Mexican American Culture 3

+ETH 241 Pacific Coast Indian Cultures 3

+HUS 155 Group Leadership and Group Process 3

 HUS 157 Dual Disorders and Mental Health Issues 2

 HUS 161 Introduction to Family Counseling Approaches 3

 HUS 163 Professional Competency and Growth 2

 HUS 171 Working with Transition Age Youth 2

 HUS 172 Working in Tribal Communities 3

 HUS 173 Mindfulness Practice in Human Services 3

 PSY 208 The Psychology for Loss and Death 3

 PSY 215 Psychology of Personal Growth 3

 PSY 218 Abnormal Psychology 3

-SOC 202 Racial and Ethnic Relations 3

 SOC 210 Marriage and Family Relations 3

-SOC 235 Mexican American Culture 3

-SOC 241 Pacific Coast Indian Cultures 3

-- 1. Use verbal and writing skills to effectively and professionally communicate with co-workers, supervisors and clients. - 2.
+- Use verbal and writing skills to effectively and professionally communicate with co-workers, supervisors and clients. - 2.
 Accurately describe and analyze the historical and contemporary role of behavioral health-related occupations in their communities and society at large. - 3.
 Perform essential, entry-level behavioral health paraprofessional tasks in a competent and ethical manner, with an understanding of and sensitivity to the diverse populations which they will serve. - 4.
 Describe and analyze the principles and key concepts underlying behavioral health-related occupations.